ihh/bracery/README.md

 [earthsea|Earth|Middle Earth|the planet|the world]
 ~~~~

-Same example, using variables to keep track of the choices:
+Here's the same example, but using variables to keep track of the choices:

 ~~~~
 $greetings=[hello|well met|how goes it|greetings]